sinzlab/insilico-stimuli/README.md

 ```
 ![compare_v1_BF_vs_v1_bayes](https://user-images.githubusercontent.com/52453661/98255309-8fde0f80-1f7d-11eb-8346-554bb23a6680.JPG)

 Here, we can see that the Gabors and their activations deviate quite a bit.
-Let us make the parameter set a bit larger,
+Let us make the parameter set a bit larger
-i.e. we include more possible parameter combinations into the class instantiation.
-We only do run this for the Bayesian
+(from 245,760 to 547,200 combinations), i.e. we include more possible parameter combinations into the class
-case since the bruteforce takes very long.
-Hence, it is not straight forward how to compare the resulting Gabors.
+instantiation.
+We only do run this for the Bayesian case since the bruteforce takes very long.
+Hence, it is not straight
+forward how to compare the resulting Gabors.
 We are using the following parameter values:

 ```python
 canvas_size         = [41, 41]
 sizes               = FiniteParameter([float(val) for val in range(5, 31)][::5])